-Imports the disk group using the vxdg command.
+Online Imports the disk c group using the vxdg command.

-Deports the disk group using the vxdg command.
+Offline Deports the disk group using the vxdg command.
+Monitor

 Determines if the disk group is online or offline using the vxdg command.
-The Monitor function changes the value of the VxVM noautoimport flag from off to on.
+The Monitor function sets the VxVM noautoimport flag.
 This action allows VCS to maintain control of importing the disk group.
-The monitor function uses following command to set the noautoimport flag to on.
+The monitor function uses the following command to set the noautoimport flag: